-alpha the scalar α.
+alpha the scalar α .

 Scope: global

 Type: required

+Intent: in.

 Specified as: a number of the data type indicated in Table 11.

-a the local portion of the sparse matrix A.
+a the local portion of the sparse matrix A .

+Scope: local

+Type: required

+Intent: in.

-Scope: local Type: required Specified as: a structured data of type psb_spmat_type. x the local portion of global dense matrix x.
-Scope: local y the local portion of global dense matrix y.
-Scope: local Type: required Specified as: a rank one or two array containing numbers of type specified in Table 11.
-The rank of y must be the same of x.
+Specified as: a structured data of type psb_spmat_type.

+\mathbf{x} the local portion of global dense matrix x.
+Scope: local Type: required Intent: in.
+Specified as: a rank one or two array containing numbers of type specified in Table 11.
+The rank of x must be the same of y.